StackedArray

 ¶

-whose length is indicated by a leading u8
+[De]serialize a list[list[T]] whose length is indicated by a leading u8 followed by that many u8s

-indicating the lengths of each of the nested lists, using the syntax StackedArray8[T]
+indicating the lengths of each of the nested lists, using the syntax StackedArray8[T].
+The length of the outer

-list may be fixed to N
+list may be fixed to N using the syntax StackedArray8[N][T] which then reads N u8s to determine

 the lengths of the nested lists.

-quantities indicates how many total bool8
+quantities indicates how many total bool8s will be read.

 Essentially, instead of each list's length immediately preceding them, all the lengths for the sub lists are specified right at the start after specifying how many sub lists there are